 - How can I get them to volunteer to come back for more?

 With practice, you’ll discover ways to keep your audience engaged through your sessions.

 Let’s not panic yet that you’ve had no experience with training.
 Speaking to a junior about your project, helping a colleague step into a new role, or even delivering a well-planned presentation are all potential stints at training.
-The trick is to pitch them right in your resume so they showcase your fabulous communication skills.
+The trick is to pitch them right in your resume, so they showcase your fabulous communication skills.

 Here, we must share that training skills also come in handy while drafting a resume.
-For instance, if your resume (and your communication) is all about “me”, and more “Me” and yet some more “ME,” you’ll turn off your audience (and your potential employers) in less than 30 seconds.
-But with effective training skills, you’ll have discovered the secret to hook your audience (and your future employers) with engaging communication.
+For instance, if your resume (and your communication) is all about “me” and more “Me” and yet some more “ME,” you’ll turn off your audience (and your potential employers) in less than 30 seconds.
+But with effective training skills, you’ll have discovered the secret to hooking your audience (and your future employers) with engaging communication.

 For example, let us run through this inconsequential line in a personal resume:

 - Gave a presentation on using Interactive Dashboards in Microsoft Excel.